fridamedrano/Kalnia-Glaze/fontbakery/fontbakery-report.md

 	- Glyph name: A	Contours detected: 5	Expected: 2

+	- Glyph name: B	Contours detected: 6	Expected: 2 or 3

 	- Glyph name: C	Contours detected: 3	Expected: 1

 	- Glyph name: D	Contours detected: 4	Expected: 2

-	- Glyph name: E	Contours detected: 5	Expected: 1

-	- And 182 more.
+	- And 306 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: contour-count]